ash-project/ash/README.md

 ## 2.0 release coming soon!

-2.0 release is coming any day now, just wrapping up some documentation.
-The current version of Ash is stable (v1.53.3).
-It is being used in production on several large applications and has had many success stories.
-There are release candidates available on hex for 2.0.0 if you'd like to start there.
+2.0 release is scheduled for October 17th!.
+There are release candidates available on hex for 2.0.0 if you'd like to try it out early.

 ## What is Ash?